beepscore/OpenGL/iOS examples/ch06_EXAMPLES/Ch6_Notes.md

 App uses low pass filter to gradually change point of view.

 ## Animating Vertex Data
-Sphere appears stretched vertically.
-Ch5_1 uses multiple vertex attribute array buffers.
-This is easiest for use with sphere.h.

 ## Animating Colors and Lights
-Uses a transformation so sphere appears spherical.

 ## Animating Textures